Skip to Content

 Potting

-Since it’s a slow grower, it doesn’t need to be repotted very often.
-You could wait one or two years before transferring it to a fresh potting mix.
+Pothos does not have to be repotted very often.
+Wait 2-3 years before transferring it to a new pot and fresh potting mix.

 Common Problems with Pearls and Jade Pothos

 At times, your Pearls and Jade may come under attack from pests.
-The most culprits are:
+The most common culprits are:

 • Mealybugs